AmirHKiani98/ABMFreight/readme.md

 # About this package
-This a package is a handler for **Agent-Based Model Simulating** in Urban Freight, Transportation
+This a package is a handler for **Agent-Based Model Simulating** for Urban Freight, Transportation

 # About the graphs